suntong/dbab--pre1.3.3/src/README.md

 The advantages of using `dbab` are:

 - **Work at the DNS level**.
 Leave the web pages intact, without any pattern matching, string substitution, and/or html elements replacing.
+- **Work for your mobile devices as well**.
+Were you previously in the dilemma of choosing ads free or slow response for your mobile devices (iphone, ipad, etc)?
+Now you don't.
+You don't need to install any thing to your mobile devices for them to enjoy the ad-free browsing experience.
+Moreover, their browsing speed will increase dramatically on revisited paged/images.
 - **Serve instantly**.
 All ads will be replaced by a 1x1 pixel gif image served locally by the `dbab-svr` server.
 - **Maintenance free**.
 You don't need to maintain the list of ad sites yourself.
 The block list can be downloaded from pgl.yoyo.org periodically.
-If you don't like some of the entries there, you can define your local tweaking that filter them out.
+If you don't like some of the entries there, you can add-to or remove-from that list easily.

-## DBAB-PIXELSERV
+## DBAB-SVR

-The `dbab-svr` is a super minimal web server, it's one and only purpose is serving a 1x1 pixel transparent gif file.
+The `dbab-svr` is a super minimal web server / pixelserv, it has one purpose of serving a 1x1 pixel transparent gif file.
+It can optionally provide the automatic WPAD service as well if so configured.
 By default it listens on localhost.
-If you also have a normal webserver on your DNS server, you can

-- add a second IP address to your DNSmasq server using a virtual interface, or
-- use the virtual hosts option of your local http server to server the 1x1 pixel gif image.

 ## DBAB-GET-LIST